 - Timing.
 Try to schedule your workouts before meal time in a way that once you are done you can immediately eat your lunch, breakfast, or dinner, which will easily prevent you from consuming any extra calories.

 - Drink water.
 If you cannot get to a meal immediately after your session, try filling up on water instead of sugar filled energy drinks, soda, or sports drinks.
 Not only is water calorie free, but it also works as an appetite suppressant which will hold you over for some time until you can get to a nutritious meal.
+Plus you need to rehydrate after your workout.

 How To Stop Overeating?